Tricia-tech/springbootapp/README.md

 Finally, they would like code to provision the infrastructure in the tool of your choice.
 They've heard great things about `terraform` but are eager for other opportunities that you feel may be better.

-There is no time restriction.
-We encourage you to implement as much as you feel like.

 ## Deliverables: